inowas/homework/README.md

 docker run -t -v $(pwd)/data:/data inowas/modflow python lake_example.py
 ```

-After executing the example a bunch of new files will be generated in the data/output - folder
+After executing the example a bunch of new files will be generated in the data/output - folder.
 You can delete this folder and execute the script again and again.